i-dot-ai/caddy/model/README.md

 ## 📂  How to use the collections

 ### Find existing collections
-You can find all existing collections, and their meta data such as names, descriptions, ids etc using this command:
+You can find all existing collections, and their metadata such as names, descriptions, ids etc using this command:
 ```
 curl -X GET \
   -H "x-external-access-token: $AUTH_TOKEN" \